Karina LeBlanc: University of Nebraska

-LeBlanc attended the University of Nebraska and earned a degree in business administration.
+LeBlanc attended the University of Nebraska–Lincoln and earned a degree in business administration.
 She played goalkeeper for the Nebraska Cornhuskers from 1997 to 2000 and became one of the school's most decorated goalkeepers in the history of the program.
 She was a finalist for the Hermann Trophy in 2000 and named to the 2001 Umbro Select All-Star Classic Women's Elite College Team.
 She was also a two-time All-Big 12 selection and was named an All-American.